deltabravo777/deltabravo777/README.md

 - Languages and Frameworks:
 > C# (including Generics, Asynchronous Programming, LINQ, Serialization, Streams, Reactive Extensions and Events), HTML / CSS / Bootstrap 5 / JS,
- ASP.NET / SQL / Razor
+ ASP.NET Core / SQL / Razor

 - I have spent time working on a few projects if that interests you